When God created Adam, He commanded Adam to “subdue” (steward) the earth (Gen 1:28). Primarily, this is a cultural

-Less you think this a precedence, it has in fact been God’s pattern of dealing with Israel’s disobedience.
-God almost destroyed them all for worshipping a golden calf (Exo 32:10); for refusing to enter the promise land (Num 14:12).
+Less you think this pattern of judgement was unprecedented.
+On the contrary, it has always been characteristic of God.
+God almost destroyed Israel in their entirety for worshipping a golden calf (Exo 32:10); for disobeying him with unbelief in entering the promise land (Num 14:12).
 God destroyed the glorious temple Solomon built for Him.
 When God’s people do not submit to His Lordship or carry His priestly values, all physical, material, religious achievement mean nothing to Him.

 Therefore, the essence of God’s kingdom is cultural, not physical.
 God rejects all our religious offerings when our hearts are not right before Him.
-But when our hearts are fully surrendered, we manifest the most basic quality of Kingdom – Kingship i.e. complete obedience to the King’s will.
+But when our hearts are fully surrendered, we manifest the most basic quality of Kingdom – Lordship i.e. complete obedience to the King’s will.

 Lordship i.e. complete obedience to the King’s will – the most basic quality of Kingdom

 Only when God’s will is done can thy kingdom come.
 This is why Jesus taught, “Thy kingdom come, thy will be done.”
-(Mat 6:10) In fact, salvation comes from Kingship; and once saved always saved i.e. assurance of salvation, only makes sense if the person has Kingship.
-Kingship inevitably will conform us into the King’s image (Rom 8:29); where we will bear the King’s value i.e. fruit of the Spirit (Gal 5:22).
+(Mat 6:10) In fact, salvation comes from Lordship; and once saved always saved i.e. assurance of salvation, only makes sense if the person has Lordship.
+Lordship inevitably will conform us into the King’s image (Rom 8:29); where we will bear the King’s value i.e. fruit of the Spirit (Gal 5:22).

 Hence, for the end of kingdom on earth, what God needs most are not big congregations, physical monuments, material wealth, or religion.
 What He needs is a people who would revere Him as King and exhibit His values as priests.
 This culture of Kingship and the counter-cultural values of this kingdom community will inevitably rub against the marketplaces of the world steep into other cultures.
 This is how salt and light impact communities and nations.